jingweimo/academic-kickstart/content/project/SCBGP_VegetableWeeding/index.md

 ---
-title: AI-based Weed Recognition for Robotic Weeding (2024-2026, USDA-AMS-SCBGP, $100K)
+title: AI-based Weed Recognition for Robotic Weeding (2024-2026, USDA-AMS-SCBGP/MDARD, $100K)
 # summary: An example of using the in-built project page.
 # tags:
 # - Deep Learning